gaqzi/reflections/til/python/use_init_subclass_hook_to_validate_subclasses.md

 {'foo': 1, 'bar': 2, 'bazz': 3}
 ```

-However, if we initialzie the `Sub` class like this:
+However, if we initialize the `Sub` class like this:

 ```
 class Sub(Base):